1. Home

 What’s an electric furnace?

-An electric furnace is a common type of heating system that uses electricity to generate heat.
-Unlike a gas or oil furnace that burns fuel, an electric furnace passes air over hot electric resistance coils or heating elements.
-A blower then pushes this heated air through your home's ductwork and vents.
+An electric furnace is a heating system that uses electricity to generate heat.
+Unlike a gas or oil furnace that burns fuel, an electric furnace electricity through electric resistance coils or heating elements.
+A blower then blows air over the heating element and this heated air moves through your home's ductwork and vents.

 A heat pump also uses electricity, but instead of generating heat, it moves heat in from the outdoors or out of your home’s interior to provide heating or cooling in a two-in-one system.